brooklynrail/brooklynrail-platform/content/events/2022/09/i-am-talking-to-you-because-i-need-you-a-tribute-to-etel-adnan.md

   - the-brooklyn-rail
 event_producer:
   - the-brooklyn-rail
-event_platform:
+event_platform: null
-  - zoom
 ---
 Please join us for a reading in honor of the legendary Etel Adnan to celebrate the closing of Singing in Unison at Ricco/Maresca Gallery, with opening remarks by Tyhe Cooper and Phong H. Bui.
 The reading will be followed by a reception.

-Ricco/Maresca
+Ricco/Maresca\

-529 W 20th Street
+529 W 20th Street\

-New York, NY
+New York, NY\
 ([map](https://www.google.com/maps/place/Ricco%2FMaresca+Gallery/@40.7465347,-74.0068307,15z/data=!4m2!3m1!1s0x0:0x8ea1963169cbbc5b?sa=X&ved=2ahUKEwiJiNyh8oL6AhU8F1kFHRzGCLUQ_BJ6BAhNEAU))